thegetty/cultural-heritage-mass-atrocities/content/part-4/26-von-schorlemer.md

 Still, experts from the Global South tell us that when the international community turns its attention to a damaged heritage site and international organizations bring professional standards, expertise, and funds, the site starts to change as it becomes placed within a different paradigm.[^70] It is of tremendous importance, therefore, to not only listen to local people, but to also give them a voice in the decision-making process of rebuilding.

 Another rather difficult ethical point pertains to the question of balancing different priorities, e.g., when local communities wish to rebuild “their” religious sites (cemeteries, churches, mosques, synagogues) instead of reconstructing ancient monuments and archaeological sites of outstanding universal value which the international community sees as important.
-As Weiss has rightly put it: “It is not just the famous sites.”[^71] To address these problems, further research on participatory global cultural heritage governance in post-conflict peacebuilding is needed.[^72]
+As Weiss has rightly put it: “It is not just the most famous sites.”[^71] To address these problems, further research on participatory global cultural heritage governance in post-conflict peacebuilding is needed.[^72]

 ## Conclusion